-The Digital Review is a new bi-annual online journal of digital writing with a focus on the born-digital essay.
+The Digital Review is an annual online journal of digital writing with a focus on the born-digital essay.
 Each theme-based issue will offer a curated combination of commissioned work, submitted work, restored past work and re-designed public domain work.

 For more information and how to submit, please visit the Call for Submissions